-South Lincs vets are one of the only practices in Lincolnshire to be able to offer state-of-the-art CT scanning.
-We are fortunate enough to have a dedicated veterinary scanner on site, which is always available, even at short notice.
+South Lincs Vets are one of the only veterinary practices in Lincolnshire to be able to offer state-of-the-art CT scanning.
+We are fortunate enough to have a dedicated veterinary CT scanner on site, which is always available, even at short notice.
 We also have a specially trained team to interpret the images and rapidly come to an accurate diagnosis – dramatically cutting down the wait before your pet can start treatment.

 What is CT?

 CT, or Computed Tomography, is a high-tech imaging technique that uses X-rays to generate incredibly detailed cross sectional images of the insides of your pet.
 There is a ring (sometimes called “the doughnut”!) and the patient passes through this on a moving table (we’re lucky enough to have a “helical CT” which gives smoother images in 3D rather than just single slices).
 Then a sophisticated computer puts the image together into a comprehensive view that our vets can examine on hi-res monitor screens.

 Why is a CT better than the digital X-rays you’ve got?